bhargavshah/overcompiled/content/post/how-to-get-the-most-out-of-a-developer/index.md

 ---
-title: How to get the most out of a developer
+title: Getting the most out of a developer
 subtitle: ''
 date: 2020-06-21T13:07:09.309Z
 draft: false